WidgetsBurritos/drupal-test-writing/README.md

 [Nightwatch.js](https://nightwatchjs.org/) is a tool used for javascript testing in Drupal.

-To add support for nightwatch testing in DDEV, a [docker-compose.chromedriver.yml]() file must be added into your `.ddev` directory.
+To add support for nightwatch testing in DDEV-Local, a [docker-compose.chromedriver.yml]() file must be added into your `.ddev` directory.

 Read Matt Glaman's [Running Drupal's Nightwatch test suite on DDEV](https://glamanate.com/blog/running-drupals-nightwatch-test-suite-ddev) article for more information about setting this up.

 #### Run all Nightwatch.js tests

-- *From inside the ddev container (i.e. after running `ddev ssh`):*
+- *From inside the DDEV-Local container (i.e. after running `ddev ssh`):*
   ```bash
   cd /var/www/html/web/core
   yarn test:nightwatch ../modules/custom/my_testing_module/tests/src/Nightwatch
   ```

-- *From outside the ddev container (_Note: You have to specify which directory to run inside using the `-d` flag, and all other paths are relative to that_):*
+- *From outside the DDEV-Local container (_Note: You have to specify which directory to run inside using the `-d` flag, and all other paths are relative to that_):*
   ```bash
   ddev exec -d /var/www/html/web/core yarn test:nightwatch ../modules/custom/my_testing_module/tests/src/Nightwatch
   ```

 #### Run specific Nightwatch.js tests

-- *From inside the ddev container (i.e. after running `ddev ssh`):*
+- *From inside the DDEV-Local container (i.e. after running `ddev ssh`):*
 ```bash
 cd /var/www/html/web/core
 yarn test:nightwatch ../modules/custom/my_testing_module/tests/src/Nightwatch/MyNightwatchTest.js
 ```
-- *From outside the ddev container (_Note you have to specify which directory to run inside using the `-d` flag, and all other paths are relative to that_):*
+- *From outside the DDEV-Local container (_Note you have to specify which directory to run inside using the `-d` flag, and all other paths are relative to that_):*
 ```bash
 ddev exec -d /var/www/html/web/core yarn test:nightwatch ../modules/custom/my_testing_module/tests/src/Nightwatch/MyNightwatchTest.js
 ```